ChickenProp/chickenprop.github.com/drafts/ghc-dev-log.md

     then `A` and `A b` are *not* patterns, and if you try to write `let (A b) c = ...` you get a parse error.

+I opened the PR here in November 2024, and got some useful feedback.
+Then it languished for a bit until September 2025, after I opened the PR against GHC and asked for review.
+That got a bit more useful feedback, and then it was approved in December 2025.

 ### `head.hackage`

 When the PR on GHC was almost-ready-to-go, it was getting test failures in CI